bamadesigner/sveltekit-static/README.md

 You are encouraged to check out [SvelteKit's page options](https://kit.svelte.dev/docs/page-options). "router", "hydrate", and "prerender" are important to explore and manage for customizing any Svelte app, especially a static app.

+**Possible bug:** If hydrate is false, "hot reloading" will not work in dev.

 By default, I have it set to `router: false`, `hydrate: false`, and `prerender: false` to support a truly static HTML experience.

 If I needed to add some JavaScript functionality, I would set `hydrate: true`.
 If I wanted to enable client-side routing, I would set `router: true`.